-In this guide you’ll find everything you need to know about the Google Grant Program, Google’s AdWords program for nonprofit organizations, from how to qualify to ad guidelines.
+In this guide you’ll find everything you need to know about the Google Grant Program, the Google Ads (formerly known as Google AdWords) program for nonprofit organizations, from how to qualify to ad guidelines.

 If you work at a non-profit, you like the sound of this.
 Before you apply, check to ensure your nonprofile is eligible.
 Here are the qualifications:

 To be eligible for Google Grants an organization must:

 The following organizations are not eligible for Google Grants:

 Please note, Google does have a similar program for educational institutions (http://www.google.com/edu/).

 Once you’ve scored a Google grant, the tricky part is maintaining it.
 So, how do you maintain eligibility?

 Google states that any violation of these guidelines are subject to removal from the program.
 They also reserve the right to supplement or amend these eligibility guidelines at any time.

 Now that we’ve gotten through the nitty-gritty of what your status needs to be and what you can and cannot do, let’s dive into the details of Google Ads marketing for nonprofits.